An Overview of Casino Superstitions

 6. Unlucky in Love, Lucky in Gambling

-This gambling superstition has very little evidence to back it up.
-Indeed, some of the biggest poker players in the world are happily married.
+This gambling superstition has very little evidence to support it.
+Indeed, some of the world's biggest poker players are happily married.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon